 What are different Inventory Management Techniques?

 Time to learn all the popular types of managing inventory today.
 The foundations that you need to be taking full benefit of in 2021 and beyond.
-It’s important for you to understand them as they are practiced widely in manufacturing companies,
+It’s important for you to understand them.
+This is because they manufacturing companies use them often.

 These principles work regardless of if you have a small family-run business or aspire to head a multi-national company.
 But there’s one important point to take note of: these methods aren’t in competition or conflict with each other.
 You don’t need to choose one and ignore the rest.
 Find useful aspects in each theory that fits your business.
 In other words, find what works best for your business.